-Dr. Licht is director of medical affairs at Lenox Health Greenwich Village, which opened in 2014 as NYC’s first freestanding emergency department, and a medical staff member at Lenox Hill Hospital.
+Dr. Licht is director of medical affairs at Lenox Health Greenwich Village, which opened in 2014 as NYC’s first full service emergency department, and a medical staff member at Lenox Hill Hospital.
 An expert clinician with many years of experience in the fields of primary care, preventive medicine and international travel medicine, he also serves as director of medicine for Northwell’s Northwest Region.
 In this role, he focuses on business development and ambulatory care strategies for the health system’s largest clinical department.

 Dr. Licht practices internal medicine with the Northwell Health Physician Partners, one of the country's largest medical groups.
 As an internist, he attends patients from his office on upper Park Avenue, on Manhattan’s East side and on West 20th Street in Chelsea.